crazzac061/crazzac061/README.md

 - 👋 Hi, I’m Bini Chand
 - 👀 I’m passionate about exploring Cloud and web3 technologies and how they’re shaping the future.
-- 🌱 I’m currently learning everything interesting — especially around decentralized system, smart contracts, and cloud computing.
+- 🌱 I’m currently learning everything interesting — literally everything!!!!
 - 💻 I’ve started diving into **AWS Cloud**, gaining hands-on experience with its core services.
-- 💞️ I’m looking to collaborate on beginner-friendly **Blockchain**, **Web3**, or **Cloud-based** projects.
+- 💞️ I’m looking to collaborate on beginner-friendly**Web3**, or **Cloud-based** projects.
+PS: basically every projects!!!
 - 📫 Reach me at: [beanie.0412@gmail.com](mailto:beanie.0412@gmail.com)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: The fear of long words is called *Hippopotomonstrosesquippedaliophobia* 😅